 Carnival (CCL) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the cruise operator had lost 13.1% over the past month.
-This has lagged the Consumer Discretionary sector's gain of 5.65% and the S&P 500's gain of 6.24% in that time.
+Heading into today, shares of the cruise operator had lost 5.14% over the past month, lagging the Consumer Discretionary sector's gain of 5.7% and the S&P 500's gain of 5.27% in that time.

 Investors will be hoping for strength from CCL as it approaches its next earnings release.
 The company is expected to report EPS of -$2.14, down 181.37% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $94.78 million, down 98.55% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $94.78 million, down 98.55% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for CCL.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for CCL should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 5.73% lower.
-CCL currently has a Zacks Rank of #5 (Strong Sell).
+Within the past 30 days, our consensus EPS projection has moved 1.36% lower.
+CCL is currently a Zacks Rank #4 (Sell).

 Make sure to utilize Zacks.
 Com to follow all of these stock-moving metrics, and more, in the coming trading sessions.